A unique wall clock with a painted dial with Roman numerals and a brass pendulum

 The movement has been cleaned and serviced by a horologist and comes with a 12-month warranty (UK mainland).

 Lion paws and eagle heads are common motifs in Renaissance-style furniture.
-Many global brands now reproduce such pieces, inspired by Italian and French artisans, as a tribute to the beauty of Renaissance antiques.
+Many global brands now reproduce such pieces, inspired by Italian and French artisans, as a tribute to the beauty and history of Renaissance antiques.
 It’s important to remember that furniture styles varied by country, each with its own character.
 This is especially relevant when seeking elegant antique pieces suited to your interior.

 Attributes / Details